jspsych/jspsych-contrib/packages/plugin-headphone-check/README.md

 ## Overview

 Allows for one to check if a participant is wearing headphones using an auditory task.
+In the default configuration, participants listen to 6 audio samples with 3 tones each, and asked for which is the quietest.
+Upon meeting a threshold (at least 5), we can accurately conclude that the participant is wearing headphones, as per the findings in the [paper describing the original HeadphoneCheck](http://mcdermottlab.mit.edu/papers/Woods_etal_2017_headphone_screening.pdf).

 ## Loading